absolute-quantum/cats-blender-plugin/README.md

 #### 0.16.2
 - **Cats is now fully compatible with Blender 2.83!**
   - *It was compatible with 2.82 all long*
+- **Fix Model:**
+  - Added "Keep Twist Bones" option to Fix Model (experimental)
+  - Added compatibility to more models
+- **Importer:**
   - Fixed export warning being empty
   - Fixed importer error when the FBX importer was not enabled
   - Fixed importer error when a zip file contained another zip file
+  - When importing a model, objects of a new scene now only get deleted if all three of them are present
+- **General:**
   - Fixed objects getting unhidden when doing any cats operation in 2.80+

 #### 0.16.1
 - Fixed export warning bug